radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Mitigation**

-Radius should add validation to make sure the incoming request is from UCP.
+Radius should add authentication to make sure the incoming request is from UCP.

 **Status**